 How do climate change, land use, and disturbances interact with tropical forests to alter the terrestrial water balance via changes in precipitation, atmospheric moisture, and surface water components?

-How do changes in precipitation patterns (e.g., ITCZ displacement) affect tropical forests, and how do these forest dynamics feedback on seasonal rainfall timing and duration?
+How do changes in precipitation patterns (e.g., caused by ITCZ displacement) affect tropical forests, and how do these forest dynamics feedback on seasonal rainfall timing and duration?

-How do different land-use practices, forest regrowth, deforestation and degradation alter rainfall recycling and the patterns, frequency, and intensity of precipitation, and what are the associated feedbacks?
+How do different land-use practices, deforestation, forest regrowth and degradation alter rainfall recycling and the patterns, frequency, and intensity of precipitation, and what are the associated feedbacks?

 What are the feedback processes between land cover and land-use change and physical climate systems during specific climate variability events (e.g., ENSO, AMOC, MJO, IOD)?

-How do tropical forest disturbances (e.g., fire and associated aerosols) interact with clouds to influence continental precipitation?
+How do tropical forest disturbances (e.g., fire and associated aerosol loading from biomass burning) interact with clouds to influence continental precipitation?

 What are the direct and indirect hydroclimate controls on the resilience or vulnerability of the tropical forest carbon balance and how do they vary due to effects from extreme events, land cover and land-use change, and increases in atmospheric CO2?